Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 14 task converts a number from base 10 t0 16

 The 15 task encodes and decodes text using rot13 encryption

+The 17 task adds two numbers stored in environmental variables WATER and STIR